oayanda/LOAD-BALANCER-SOLUTION-WITH-APACHE/Project_8.md

 ![servera](./images/4.png)

-Configure load balancing  - configuring the LB-Server enables it to efficiently manage the distribution of incoming traffic to best available Web Server *( for this setup, traffic is distributed evenly - ```loadfactor=5```)*
+Configure load balancing  - configuring the LB-Server enables it to efficiently manage the distribution of incoming traffic to the best available Web Server *( for this setup, traffic is distributed evenly - ```loadfactor=5```)*

 Let's edit the Apache configuration file to register the two web servers